 What will you be serving up this fall?
 Planning any dinner parties or get-togethers of your own?
 It’s definitely a good time of year to reconnect!

 So, what’s the take away?
 To create your own fall table setting on a budget, forage your home and yard first.
 Next, hit up some thrift shops.
-And, finally, only add new decor pieces that speak to you.
+And, finally, only add new decor pieces that speak to you (including fall treats).
 Most importantly, be flexible and enjoy the creative process!

-Get ready to be inspired by each of these beautiful fall tablescapes put together by some of my friends.
+Ready to be inspired by each of these beautiful fall tablescapes put together by some of my friends?
 A big thanks to Nick + Alicia for hosting!

 Have a great week,